Looking for habits to improve your parenting? Don’t set large goals. Use small, actionable habits that, over time, will help you improve.

 But what happens?
 I forget or had too many goals to track, or I just lost motivation.
 These looming goals were too large to feel attainable, and I didn’t have a concrete plan to actually make them happen.

-But then I learned the power of small resolutions—microresolutions—to attain your goals.
+But then I learned the power of small resolutions—microresolutions—to attain your parenting goals.

 Small habits to improve your parenting